HCYT/notionAI/README.md

 The NotionAI class has four methods:

+### helpMeWrite and continueWriting
-- `writingTopic(topic, prompt)`: This method takes a topic and prompt as input and returns a result from the Notion API.
+`writingTopic(topic, prompt)`: This method takes a topic and prompt as input and returns a result from the Notion API.

+### changeTone of article
-- `changeTone(tone, text)`: This method takes a tone and text as input and returns a result from the Notion API. you can use the
+`changeTone(tone, text)`: This method takes a tone and text as input and returns a result from the Notion API.

+You can use the option

 ```
 TONE.professional
 TONE.casual
 TONE.straightforward
 TONE.confident
 TONE.friendly
 ```
-usage
+#### usage

 ```
 let text = "This document provides an introduction to the composition of a Scrum team, including the Scrum Master, the Product Owner, and the development team members."